 6) Adjust the privacy settings

 As Ms. Asher explained, hiring managers are not happy to see a completely private Facebook profile.
 This doesn’t mean you should share everything, though.
 Check the timeline; you’ll probably notice some silly statuses back in 2007.
 Clean them up or make them private.
 You can check how your Facebook profile appears to other people when you use the ‘View As’ feature.
-Put yourself in the role of an employer: would you hire you based on what you see?
+Put yourself in the role of an employer: would you hire yourself based on what you see?

 7) See what Google knows about you!